Sunday, 25 June 2023

 The target name is sometimes not obvious.
 For example for the Matek F405 Wing firmware target is MatekF405SE.

-With incorrect firmware, some functions may work OK but no all.
+With incorrect firmware, some functions may work OK but some will not.

 If your ESC beeps continuously it either means your receiver is not connected or the ESC needs calibration.